 Chapter 4.
 What makes up the FICO Score?

-All financial institutions that lend funds to consumers owe an obligation of reporting the financial behavior of their consumers to the 3 reporting agencies (Experian Links to an external site., Transunion Links to an external site., Equifax Links to an external site.).
-These 3 credit reporting agencies, also known as credit bureaus, collect financial information and keep track of the financial behavior of consumers from lenders and other vendors.
+All financial institutions that lend funds to consumers owe an obligation of reporting the financial behavior of their consumers to the three reporting agencies (Experian Links to an external site., Transunion Links to an external site., Equifax Links to an external site.).
+These three credit reporting agencies, also known as credit bureaus, collect financial information and keep track of the financial behavior of consumers from lenders and other vendors.
 Through this process, each consumer establishes a credit history that gets recorded in a report.

 Based on that, each of the credit bureaus issues a three-digit financial grade, known as a credit score or FICO Score (Fair Isaac Corporation).
 In order for you to protect your financial reputation, you need to monitor your financial behaviors and understand the interrelationships among the use of your credit card, history, report, and score.
 Start with asking yourself some of the questions below: